NGPVAN/job-descriptions/advertisements/software engineer.md

 Do you like to ship early and often?

 If so, this is your opportunity to work on industry-leading applications and use the latest web technology while doing it.
-Some things we work with: ASP.NET, ReactJS, SQL at massive scale, Azure, Redis, ElasticSearch.
+Some things we work with: ASP.NET (Web Forms, MVC and Web Api), ReactJS, SQL at massive scale, Azure, Redis, ElasticSearch.

 Responsibilities
 ----------------